-Through the UX Chunking iterative methodology, we tackled challenging problems by dividing them into smaller pieces of information, which allowed us to quickly build digital solutions and tailored experiences.
+Using the UX Chunking methodology, we break down complex problems into smaller, manageable pieces of information.
+This approach enables us to efficiently develop digital solutions and create personalized experiences.

 During the last decade, professional product designers learned that their work couldn’t simply follow a linear process because many different paths may be taken to reach an endpoint; that’s why they leveraged models and schemes to visualize and facilitate the stages of their operations.
 However, while designers know now that jumping back and forth from one phase to another is most of the time crucial to achieving a successful product, they also learned the value of focusing only on certain areas of work, only one group of activities at a time.
 Here is when the Chunk Framework comes into play.

 This product-focused approach wraps up principles and methods of work that digital product designers could take to achieve significant and meaningful change.
 It aims to provide a solid but flexible guide to the human-centered design process through the concept of ‘chunking,’ a mechanism adopted and implemented in cognitive psychology and computational models of the learning process.

 The term Chunking is a familiar term within psychology and cognitive science that indicates a memory technique in which multiple sets of information are remembered by grouping or ‘chunking’ pieces together into more memorable sets.
 It is used to denote a mechanism to construct a unit (chunk) which is a section of information or data used to build concepts, decisions, and other cultural elements.